zhumaniyaz17/finalexam/question_IkEoa.md

-Which one of this is low-level package manager?
+Which one of this is lowest level package manager?

 * apt-get
 * Software Center